espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 **4.** Node C selects node B as its preferred parent node, forms an upstream connection, and becomes a second layer node.
 The network layout is similar after the switch as node C still maintains the same subnetwork.
 However each node in node C's subnetwork has been placed one layer deeper as a result of the switch. `Parent Node Switching`_ may adjust the network layout afterwards if any nodes have a new preferred parent node as a result of the root node switch.

 .. note::
-    Root node switching must require an election hence is only supported when using a self-organized ESP-MESH network.
+    Root node switching must require an election hence is only supported when using a self-organized ESP-WIFI-MESH network.
 In other words, root node switching cannot occur if a designated root node is used.

 Parent Node Switching
 ^^^^^^^^^^^^^^^^^^^^^

 Parent Node Switching entails a child node switching its upstream connection to another parent node of a shallower layer. **Parent Node Switching occurs autonomously** meaning that a child node will change its upstream connection automatically if a potential parent node of a shallower layer becomes available (i.e. due to a `Asynchronous Power-on Reset`_).

 All potential parent nodes periodically transmit beacon frames (see `Beacon Frames & RSSI Thresholding`_) allowing for a child node to scan for the availability of a shallower parent node.
-Due to parent node switching, a self-organized ESP-MESH network can dynamically adjust its network layout to ensure each connection has a good RSSI and that the number of layers in the network is minimized.
+Due to parent node switching, a self-organized ESP-WIFI-MESH network can dynamically adjust its network layout to ensure each connection has a good RSSI and that the number of layers in the network is minimized.

 .. --------------------------- Data Transmission ------------------------------